Prelanders: What are they and how use them effectively

 - Carefully choose the general message of the pre-land.
 What is your main goal?
-Do you want to intrigue, to encourage, or to scare a customer?
-Think about the product or service you are going to suggest, find out if you need to make a customer feel positive or negative emotions, create a strategy.
+Do you want to intrigue, encourage, or scare a customer?
+Think about the product or service you are going to suggest, find out if you need to make a customer feel positive or negative emotions, and create a strategy.

 - Brevity is the soul of wit, so make your message short and simple.
 It is like a PowerPoint presentation — if you add too much text, it just won’t work.

 - Add the comment section (real or not.)
 Make sure that all comments are positive, realistically positive.